Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Graph Problems/A _ How to determine the level of each node in the given tree?.md

 # How to determine the level of each node in the given tree?

-by [diagram](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/img/Graph/level%20of%20node.jpg), As you know in BFS, you traverse level wise.
+by [diagram](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/img/Graph/level%20of%20node.jpg), As you know in BFS, you traverse level wisely.
 You can also use BFS to determine the level of each node.

 ```cpp
 vector<vector<int>>adj;